 If you just communicate, you can get by.
+But if you communicate skilfully, You can work miracles.

 -Jim Rohn

 Sometimes it can be tricky to know how to start a conversation when we have a lot of mixed emotions.
 This could be the case when you think about having to contact staff in your child's school.
 Here are some simple phrases that might help if you need to start a conversation with someone in your child's school.